List of Grim & Evil characters: Thromnambular

-Thromnambular (voiced by Dwight Schultz) is a talking skull who is imprisoned on Earth and must grant nine wishes in order to be free, hence the number nine on his forehead; however, his wishes come with terrible consequences.
-He debuts in "Wishbones" where Billy and Mandy find him in Grim's robe due to him forgetting that he was inside while it was in the washing machine.
-After Billy makes his wish, Thromnambular is found by various people that he grants wishes for until Grim uses his last wish that results in Billy and Mandy never finding Thromnambular in the first place, erasing the events of the episode from existence and crushing Thromnambular's chance of freedom.
-Grim later tries to use him to free them both, but this ends up having them switch places instead.
+Thromnambular (voiced by Dwight Schultz) is a talking skull who is imprisoned on Earth and must grant nine wishes to be freed.
+He debuts in "Wishbones", where Billy and Mandy find him in Grim's robe.
+After Billy makes his wish, Thromnambular is found by various people that he grants wishes for until Grim uses his last wish to make it so that Billy and Mandy never finding Thromnambular, erasing the preceding events from existence and crushing Thromnambular's chance at freedom.

 Wiggly Jiggly Jed

 Wiggly Jiggly Jed (voiced by Pat Fraley) is a humanoid dog that Grim created for Billy.
-Although they are best friends, their relationship breaks when Billy wouldn't let Jed sleep in his bed and tells him to sleep outside in a doghouse.
+Although they are best friends, their relationship breaks when Billy refuses to let him sleep in his bed and tells him to sleep outside in a doghouse.
 Craving for a bed, Jed uses the powers of Grim's trunk to build a giant machine to capture the beds of all people, also planning to make a fortune with them.
-To stop him, Billy throws Jed a dish of primordial ooze that he got from Grim, dissolving his body and leaving behind his cap, which Billy takes.
+Billy ultimately kills Jed with a dish of primordial ooze that he got from Grim.

 Trykie

-Trykie is a tricycle possessed by a malevolent force that appears in "Tricycle of Terror."
+Trykie is a tricycle possessed by a malevolent force that appears in "Tricycle of Terror".
 Billy got it from a mysterious boy from a supernatural porta-potty, who warns him to always love it.
 It is capable of repairing damages to itself.
 The haunted bike attacks Irwin, Pud'n, and Sperg after they antagonize it and Billy.
-Once Mandy and Grim learned of Trykie's evil nature, they knew it had to be destroyed, but Billy finds this hard to believe until seeing it attack Grim.
-Realizing that Trykie is indeed evil, Billy reluctantly allows Mandy to destroy it, who does so by repeatedly slamming the garage door on it to the point where it is unable to repair itself.
+After realizing that Trykie is evil, Billy reluctantly allows Mandy to destroy it.

 Master Control

 Master Control is a supercomputer who appears in "The House of No Tomorrow".
 He operates the House of Tomorrow attraction and claims to know everything, though he is eventually proven wrong.
 Originally benevolent, he became violent after a young Harold annoyed him with many questions and ordered all robots to attack people.
 This led the House of Tomorrow being closed down, leaving a tour guide named Tom trapped inside.
 Many years later, Master Control was reactivated by the main characters and again turned violent when Billy makes him angry.
-At the end of the episode, he thwarts Tom's chance to escape and presumably has the robots attack him.